MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/reset-network-interface-azure-linux-vm.md

 ## Reset the NIC using Azure portal, Azure PowerShell or Azure CLI

 > [!NOTE]
 > We recommend using the [az vm repair reset-nic](/cli/azure/vm/repair#az-vm-repair-reset-nic) command to reset the NIC.
-To run this command, see the "Azure CLI" tab below.
+To run this command, see the following "Azure CLI" tab.

 ### [Portal](#tab/azure-portal)